nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Purpose of this User Guide

-The purpose of this user guide is to provide you with a comprehensive resource that will guide you through the various features and functionality of the app, so that you can efficiently manage your tasks and deadlines using VimPlanner's powerful and intuitive interface.
+The purpose of this user guide is to provide you with a comprehensive guide on using the various features and functionality of the app, so that you can efficiently manage your tasks and deadlines using Vimification's powerful and intuitive interface.

 The guide will walk you through the process of creating and managing tasks, setting due dates, prioritizing work, and tracking progress, among other topics.
-It will provide you with clear and concise instructions that are easy to follow, whether you are a new Vim user or an experienced Vim enthusiast.

-Additionally, it will offer troubleshooting tips and solutions to common issues that you may encounter while using VimPlanner, and provide you with a comprehensive resource that will help you optimize your productivity and stay on top of your tasks and deadlines.
+It will also provide you with clear and concise instructions that are easy to follow, whether you are a new Vim user or an experienced Vim enthusiast.
+Additionally, it will offer troubleshooting tips and solutions to common issues that you may encounter while using Vimification.

 Overall, we hope to empower you to streamline your daily workflows and increase your productivity.
 So, let's get started!